denvash/dennisvash.com/src/content/projects/jesta/index.md

   - Firebase
   - Android
   - Figma
-show: 'true'
+featured: 'true'
 ---

 Jesta is a social application which connects between people who are willing to take up tasks and people who publish them.